 Child360 staff work vigorously at the local, state and federal levels to increase investment in quality early learning programs and to raise awareness about the importance and impact of quality early learning.
 Through candidate forums, legislative briefings, public comment, budget advocacy and a host of other measures, we seek to develop new early learning champions and elevate the early care and education field.
 We regularly partner with legislative offices and with education, advocacy and business organizations in our policy efforts.
 We also train parents to advocate for their children and communities through our Community Ambassador Program, and work to further public policies that invest in the future of America by putting children first.

-Here are some of our recent policy and early learning advocacy efforts:
+Here are some of our recent policy and advocacy efforts:

 Federal Budget Advocacy

-Child360 regularly orchestrates preschool visits for legislators in order to showcase the work of local preschool providers and Child360 coaches, to educate legislators about the components of high-quality early learning programs and to discuss policy priorities.
-During these visits, legislators speak with administrators, teachers, parents and Child360 coaches, tour the preschool site and observe the early learning program in action.
-Child360 recently partnered with the Los Angeles County Office of Education (LACOE) and First 5 LA, Crystal Stairs, Council for a Strong America, Long Beach Unified School District and Duarte Unified School District to orchestrate site visits for State Senator Anthony Portantino, State Assemblymember Mike Gipson and candidate for State Superintendent of Public Instruction Marshall Tuck.
+Child360 regularly orchestrates early learning site visits for legislators to showcase the work of local providers and Child360 coaches, to educate legislators about the components of high-quality early learning programs and to discuss policy priorities.
+During these visits, legislators speak with administrators, teachers, parents and Child360 coaches, tour the facilities and observe high-quality early learning programs in action.
+Child360 recently partnered with First 5 LA, Crystal Stairs, Council for a Strong America, Long Beach Unified School District and Duarte Unified School District to orchestrate site visits for State Senator Anthony Portantino, State Assemblymember Mike Gipson and candidate for State Superintendent of Public Instruction Marshall Tuck.
 We also orchestrated an early learning site visit for State Assemblymember Patrick O’Donnell at Long Beach Day Nursery – East Branch.